Officer dead, suspect killed in violence outside Pentagon

 In 2010, two officers with the Pentagon Force Protection Agency were wounded when a gunman approached them at a security screening area.
 The officers, who survived, returned fire, fatally wounding the gunman, identified as John Patrick Bedell.

-Associated Press writers Colleen Long in Washington and Matthew Barakat and Sagar Meghani in Arlington, Va., contributed to this report.
+Associated Press writers Colleen Long and Michael Biesecker in Washington and Matthew Barakat and Sagar Meghani in Arlington, Virginia, contributed to this report.